caiorss/Emacs-Elisp-Programming/README.md

-The popular Ctrl-v (paste), Ctrl-c (copy), Ctrl-z (undo) can be enabled by typing: M-x cua-mode or by inserting =(cua-mode) in emacs configuration file, emacs also supports the Vim keybindings by installing the evil package `(M-x package-install evil)`.
+The popular Ctrl-v (paste), Ctrl-c (copy), Ctrl-z (undo) can be enabled by typing: M-x cua-mode or by inserting =(cua-mode) in emacs configuration file, emacs also supports the Vim key bindings by installing the evil package `(M-x package-install evil)`.

 See also: